FEATURING ARTISTS (TBC):

 Lyndell Brown & Charles Green,

 An Online Symposium on Art in Conflict,

 an exhibition of the Australian War Memorial’s contemporary art collection since 2006

 REGISTRATION IS ESSENTIAL TO ATTEND THIS EVENT

-Registration will open in June 2021
+Registration will open in MID-JULY 2021

 The Australian War Memorial's exhibition Art in Conflict opens at the SH Ervin Gallery on Saturday 21 August 2021.
 The War Art and Visual Culture: Art in Conflict symposium brings together some of the key artists in the exhibition, along with the exhibitions curators and academics on the Art in Conflict research team.